The Real Numbers Behind AI Agent ROI — Klarna, JPMorgan, GitHub, Shopify, Uber

 JPMorgan's COIN (Contract Intelligence) platform is the most cited enterprise AI agent deployment in financial services.
 The numbers: 30,000 commercial loans reviewed annually, 360,000 hours of legal review work eliminated, $12.2 million in avoided errors on a single contract type.

-The 30,000 annual reviews are the relevant production number.
-COIN runs on every commercial loan agreement JPMorgan processes — not as a pilot, not as an experiment, but as the standard review workflow.
+The 30,000 annual reviews are the production number.
+COIN runs on every commercial loan agreement JPMorgan processes — not a pilot, not an experiment, the standard review workflow.
 The scale is real.
 The deployment has been running for multiple years, which makes it one of the longest-running enterprise AI agent deployments in financial services.

-The 360,000 hours saved is an annualized figure that reflects what the legal review team would have spent reviewing those contracts manually.
-The AI agent does not eliminate the legal review function — it handles the contract review portion, and the legal team focuses on the complex negotiation and advisory work that requires human judgment.
+The 360,000 hours saved is annualized — what the legal review team would have spent reviewing those contracts manually.
+The AI agent doesn't eliminate the legal review function.
+It handles the contract review portion.
+The legal team focuses on the complex negotiation and advisory work that requires human judgment.
+Common AI agent implementation mistakes that kill enterprise projects

 The $12.2 million in error avoidance is the number that made it into the annual report.
 Commercial loan contracts contain errors that are expensive to fix after signing.
 COIN catches errors at the review stage that would otherwise propagate into signed agreements.
 The cost of a single missed error in a complex commercial loan can exceed the cost of the entire AI deployment.

-The underreported metric: how long did it take to get COIN to this level of performance?
-The deployment timeline was multiple years, required significant internal data preparation, and required ongoing maintenance and tuning.
-Enterprise AI agent deployments that cite impressive ROI numbers typically have multi-year build timelines behind them that do not appear in the headline numbers.
+The underreported gotcha: how long did it take to get COIN to this level of performance?
+The deployment timeline was multiple years.
+Required significant internal data preparation.
+Required ongoing maintenance and tuning.
+Enterprise AI agent deployments that cite impressive ROI numbers typically have multi-year build timelines behind them that don't appear in the headline numbers.
+Nobody wants to lead with the part where it took three years of cleaning up messy data before anything worked.

 GitHub — Copilot as the Agent Model for Developer Productivity

-The 55% faster task completion figure comes from GitHub's internal research.
-The study found that developers with Copilot completed tasks 55% faster than developers without it.
-The control condition matters: these were developers who were already experienced, working on well-defined coding tasks in familiar language contexts.
+The 55% faster figure comes from GitHub's internal research.
+Developers with Copilot completed tasks 55% faster than developers without it.
+The control condition matters: these were experienced developers on well-defined coding tasks in familiar language contexts.
 The productivity improvement is highest for experienced developers on well-scoped tasks.

 The 46% figure — AI writing 46% of code — reflects the state of GitHub in 2025.
 The projection for 2026 is higher.
-This is not a measure of AI capability alone — it reflects how developers have changed their workflows to incorporate AI assistance as a first-class tool rather than an occasional autocomplete.
+This isn't a measure of AI capability alone.
+It reflects how developers changed their workflows to incorporate AI assistance as a first-class tool rather than an occasional autocomplete.
+Measuring AI ROI: The Practical Guide to Deployment Metrics

 The 75% job satisfaction figure is the underappreciated number.
 Developers report that AI agents handle the tedious parts of coding — boilerplate, API research, test writing — that they found boring.
-The satisfaction improvement from spending more time on interesting work and less time on tedious work is real and correlates with retention.
+The satisfaction improvement from spending more time on interesting work and less time on tedious work is real.
+Correlates with retention.

-The honest note on GitHub Copilot: it is an AI pair programmer, not an autonomous agent.
+The honest note: Copilot is an AI pair programmer, not an autonomous agent.
 It requires a developer to review, approve, and integrate its suggestions.
-The productivity improvement is real but it is augmentation, not replacement.
+The productivity improvement is real but it's augmentation, not replacement.
 The 55% faster completion rate reflects developers working with AI, not developers being replaced by AI.
+We keep having to say this out loud because people keep forgetting it.

 Shopify — The AI Agent Managing 6,000 Merchant Operations